 What can neuroscience teach us about faith and our experience with God?
 How can we manage stress at work in pursuit of wholeness and integration?
-Joanna and Dustin talk with Dr. Curt Thompson, a psychiatrist, speaker, and the author of Anatomy of the Soul, about being known, searching for hope, and seeking God in the midst of grief.
+Joanna Meyer and Dustin Moody talk with Dr. Curt Thompson, a psychiatrist, speaker, and the author of Anatomy of the Soul, about being known, searching for hope, and seeking God in the midst of grief.

 On the role of emotions: